SGDInstitute/apollo/content/collections/pages/sgdinstitute/transgender-justice.md

         content:
           -
             type: text
-            text: '(Re)watch the 2020 Transgender Justice Teach-in: The Rise of a Trans Abolitionist Vision' -
+            text: '(Re)watch the 2020 Trans(Gender) Justice Teach-in: The Rise of a Trans Abolitionist Vision' -
         type: paragraph
         content:
           -
             type: text
-            text: 'The 4th annual Transgender Justice Teach-in brought together T/GQ/Enby folks doing abolition work and organizing around/against state-sanctioned violence.
+            text: 'The 4th annual Trans(Gender) Justice Teach-in brought together T/GQ/Enby folks doing abolition work and organizing around/against state-sanctioned violence.
 In conversation our panelists and moderator, we highlighted efforts in the Midwest and emphasize the connections between both queer/trans justice and abolitionist organizing.'
       -
         type: set
         attrs: